2023-12-28 11:31:43

 In Central America, the livelihoods of millions of farmers depend on their crops.
 El Niño has already begun to dry out fields and wilt crops, threatening farmers who lack irrigation systems.
 Rural towns are particularly vulnerable and already battling unpredictable weather conditions.

-Guatemala, El Salvador, Nicaragua, Costa Rica and Honduras are in the Corredor Seco region, which could face severe devastation in the coming months.
+Guatemala, El Salvador, Nicaragua, Costa Rica and Honduras are in the Corredor Seco region, which might face severe devastation in the coming months.
 Below-average rainfall has already impacted staple grains such as beans and corn, and FEWS NET predicts that up to 1.5 million Guatemalans will need food assistance by April 2024 .

 © Lys Arango

-In Guatemala, grain producers are particularly worried about their next harvests.
+In Guatemala, grain producers are particularly worried regarding their next harvests.
 The most forward-thinking start planting in early spring rather than mid-summer, the usual planting season.
 But their efforts to anticipate storms are often in vain.

 Felix Ramirez Suchite, a grain producer in eastern Guatemala, is one of many farmers who will harvest between 40 and 90 percent less than in previous years, which he says “will not be enough to feed the family all year “.